Glen Kuiper

-Glen Alan Kuiper (born May 20, 1963) is an American former sportscaster.
+Glen Alan Kuiper (born May 20, 1963) is an American sportscaster.
 He is best known for having served as the primary play-by-play announcer for the Oakland Athletics of Major League Baseball for nearly two decades (2006–2023), and was also an occasional announcer for the Athletics Radio Network.
+He is currently part of the San Francisco Giants broadcast team.

 Career

 A native of Racine, Wisconsin, Kuiper was drafted out of community college by the Cincinnati Reds in the 10th round (243rd overall) of the 1982 amateur entry draft.
 He turned it down and continued his education.
 Kuiper later attended University of New Orleans before spending two years as an infielder (primarily at second base) playing minor league baseball with the Spokane Indians and Erie Cardinals.
 He moved to the Bay Area in the late 1980s and graduated from San Francisco State University with a bachelor's degree in broadcasting.

 Kuiper first started appearing on A's TV broadcasts in 2004, and for the first two years, served as an on-field correspondent and fill-in announcer.
 He became the primary announcer in 2006.
 Kuiper was occasionally the TV play-by-play announcer of A's nationally televised games on Fox.
 From 1996 until 2000 Kuiper hosted Giants Lite and A's Lite on SportsChannel Pacific and later FSN Bay Area.
 The programs were 30-minute condensed highlight shows of the games and gave a synopsis of games that had not been televised.

 In addition to baseball, he was a sideline reporter for select NFL telecasts for Fox as well as the San Jose Sharks.
 Kuiper also handled various collegiate assignments for NBC Sports Bay Area and the Golden State Warriors of the NBA.